 If you’re trying to get a home loan, you’re likely facing an avalanche of paperwork, thanks to new rules that went into effect in January.
 But the new rules aren’t just a headache—they also increase the pressure on borrowers to get things right the first time or risk getting turned down for a loan.

-“Underwriters are now required to make a decision on an application within 30 days,” says Robbie Gendels, a senior loan officer in the New York City office of National Cooperative Bank.
+“Underwriters are now required to make a decision on an application within 30 days,” says Brittney Baldwin, vice president of National Cooperative Bank.
 “If you don’t submit all the documentation needed or if you inadvertently raise red flags that trigger a request for extra documentation, you’ll slow things down and you could get pushed to the back of the line.
 If your application is not complete within 30 days, your application will be denied for lack of documentation.”

 The process will start all over again--from submitting an application to receiving new disclosure statements.
 If you previously had a locked-in rate, you will lose your rate lock as well.